 - Impact Risk Rating.
 Impact, also referred to as severity or consequence, is the amount of impact on the project.
 Consider using a scale of 1 to 10, 10 being the highest.

 - Risk Score.
-Risk score is calculated by multiplying probability x impact.
+The risk score is calculated by multiplying probability x impact.
 If the probability is 8 and the impact is 5, the risk score is 40.

 - Risk Response Strategies.
 Strategies for threats include: accept the risk, avoid the risk, mitigate the risk, or transfer the risk.
 Strategies for opportunities include: accept the risk, exploit the risk, enhance the risk, or share the risk.